-Associate Dean for Academic Affairs, Professor of Law
+Associate Dean for Faculty Development and Scholarship, Professor of Law

 - J.D., Liberty University School of Law, first in class, summa cum laude

-- M.S.
-(Accounting), Liberty University
+- M.S. in Accounting, Liberty University

 - B.S., Liberty University, summa cum laude, Honors Program

-- C.P.A., Certified Public Accountant, Virginia license
+- CPA, Certified Public Accountant, Virginia license

 - Graduate Certificate, Applied Statistics, Kansas State University